 As an insurance agent or broker, you know how hectic a typical workday can be.
-Staying up-to-date with industry trends, working with clients and just keeping things going takes up most of your time.
+Staying up-to-date with industry trends, working with clients, and just keeping things going takes up most of your time.
 You’re busy enough with being an insurance professional, so how can you be expected to be a marketing pro on top of everything else?
-You shouldn’t, and you don’t have to take time from your business to grow your business when you automate your marketing efforts.
+You shouldn’t, and you don’t have to take time from your business to grow your business when you automate insurance marketing.

-Rather than spending time on fine-tuning your marketing campaign and its components, you spend hours building and sorting contact lists, managing leads, revamping landing pages, creating emails, and more.
-Each time you work on these time-consuming tasks, it seems that you are spending half of your time just getting back up to speed.
-When you automate your marketing needs, you decrease your workload, increase your effectiveness, and generate more leads.
+Rather than spending time fine-tuning your marketing campaign, you spend hours building and sorting contact lists, managing leads, revamping landing pages, creating emails, and more.
+Each time you work on these time-consuming tasks, you are spending half of your time just getting back up to speed.

-Your to-do list seems unconquerable, yet, there is not enough left in the budget to scale up your team, and everyone is at maximum capacity already.
-With marketing automation software, one employee can set up lead nurturing initiatives, implement marketing campaigns that automatically send the right message at the right time to your carefully targeted audience, and move exponentially faster than traditional marketing efforts.
+Your to-do list seems unconquerable, yet there is not enough left in the budget to scale up your team, and everyone is at maximum capacity already.
+But with marketing automation software, you and your staff can be more productive by working smarter instead of harder.
+Your team can set up lead nurturing strategies, implement marketing campaigns, and engage prospects and customers faster than traditional marketing efforts.

 John Halloway, Director of Digital Strategy at noexam.com, a digital insurance brokerage, is all too familiar with this inability to keep up.
 “We began to look into automated marketing solutions when our top-of-funnel traffic increased.
 Our agents did not have the time to nurture these visitors into customers and sell life insurance to customers who were ready to buy.
 We turned to marketing automation to stay in contact with these new visitors without taking time away from our agents.”